 How To Recover After A Road Traffic Accident

 According to the World Health Organisation, road traffic accidents are among the main causes of death worldwide.
-Besides taking so many lives, it also costs most countries 3% of their GDP (economic damages to individuals and their families, resulting in nation losses).
+Besides taking so many lives, it also costs most countries 3% of their GDP (economic damages to individuals and their families, resulting in national losses).
 What’s worse about these accidents is the cause, which is simply human error.
+When someone doesn't pay attention on the road they risk harm to other drivers, and with death being the most serious result, families of those affected may look to file a claim against the other driver.
+When doing so, looking up terms such as "wrongful death attorney near you", for example, will be essential so they can find the help they desperately need.

 car